 Style== All clothing is based on simple natural fibres such as wool or the bast of the brace tree, and colouring is expensive.
 Most people wear a kind of grey burnoose, while the nobles sport more complex clothing, richly painted and often with leather or metal armour.

 Abantu bolwandle "People of the sea" in Xhosa, common name for the seapeople among the farmers.

-Anga shadow When Anga eclipes Mu Arae; traditionally an unlucky time.
+Quijote shadow When Quijote eclipes Mu Arae; traditionally an unlucky time.
 Usually averted by carrying around lights or biolumniscent plants in the evening.

 Bhabha ikhaya!
 Fly home!
 Expletive suggesting that somebody should try to fly back to Earth.
 "Goduka!", go home, is sometimes used to suggest that somebody return to the domain of their own family.

 Big Papa Title used for the leader of a family.